 It looks bit like this:

-Because of this, William Jacob Maness, Sr. and Nalise Williamson are in my direct ancestor tree twice, as my 6th Great Grandparents and my 7th Great Grandparents.
+Because of this, William Jacob Maness, Sr. and his spouse Nalise Williamson are in my direct ancestor tree twice, as my 6th Great Grandparents and my 7th Great Grandparents.
 William Jacob Maness, Jr. and Keziah Brooks are both my 5th Great Grandparents and my 6th Great Grandparents.
 Daniel Maness is both my 5th Great Grandfather and my 5th Great Uncle.
 And Mary is my 4th Great Grandmother, and my 1st Cousin 5 times removed (she’s that relationship two separate ways).
 I know – confusing – it will get a little clearer (barely).

 So that’s fine and dandy.
 And then I found another one!
 My 7th Great-Grandfather John Williamson had a son named William, and a daughter named Nalise (recognize her from the previous paragraph??).
 William Williamson had a daughter named Nancy (this would be John’s granddaughter) who married Daniel Maness (who by the way is assumed to have been the father of the Mary above, making Nancy also Mary’s mother).
 His daughter Nalise married William Jacob Maness, Sr., who was the – hold on – GRANDFATHER of the same Daniel Maness.
 So let’s try to get this straight.
 John Williamson was the Grandfather of Daniel Maness, and also the Great-Grandfather of Daniel Maness through his two children.
 Kind of like my Mary Maness being my 4th and 5th Great Grandmothers.
 So, John Williamson and Jemima Reid are my 7th Great Grandparents twice, and my 8th great Grandparents.
 Confused?
 You betcha!!!